Bwc9876/git-from-scratch/index.typ

 Refs are references to objects within the object store.
 Many higher-level Git concepts such as branches and tags are stored as refs.

-Refs are primarily stored in `.git/refs`, each ref file is simply a text file containing the object hash that the ref points to.
+Refs are primarily stored in `.git/refs`, each ref is a text file containing the object hash that the ref points to.

-Primarily refs point to commit objects, both branches and tags work this way.
-However, tags can technically point to any object, this isn't usually used however.
+Refs primarily point to commit objects; branches work this way.
+However, tags can technically point to any object; this isn't usually used, however.

-== Branches vs.~Tags
+== Tags vs.~Branches
 <branches-vs.-tags>

 - #strong[Tags] represent static points in time for a project, this is